Christopher R. Liro

 is a partner and registered patent attorney at Andrus Intellectual Property Law.
 Chris focuses his practice on intellectual property litigation in federal district and appellate courts, administrative proceedings before the PTAB, TTAB and ITC, counseling writers, podcasters, and others in protecting and controlling their creative content and managing intellectual property and related risks, and counseling clients in transactional matters, including licenses, joint development agreements, and dispute resolution.
-Chris sits on and is the Chairman of the Board of Directors of the State Bar of Wisconsin Intellectual Property and Technology Law Section.
+Chris sits on and is the past Chairman of the Board of Directors of the State Bar of Wisconsin Intellectual Property and Technology Law Section.

 Chris has litigated patent, trademark, and copyright disputes involving wireless communications, medical and orthodontic devices, semiconductor manufacturing, commercial and consumer software, automotive and marine components, food service equipment, architectural plans, and product labeling for clients including Douglas Dynamics, Door Peninsula Winery, American Orthodontics, Prince Castle, Brunswick, Research In Motion, C.R.
 Bard, and Zimmer.
 He manages and executes all aspects of litigation, including developing litigation and settlement/licensing strategies; conducting discovery and motion practice; assessing client and competitor intellectual property assets and litigation-related risks; negotiating litigation and settlement positions; representing clients at hearings and trials; and partnering with in-house counsel and business and technical staff.

-Chris received his bachelor of science degree in civil engineering from the Massachusetts Institute of Technology in 1990, where he was a member of the Tau Beta Pi and Chi Epsilon honor societies, and received his master of science degree in civil engineering from the same institution in 1991.
+Chris received his bachelor of science degree in civil engineering from the Massachusetts Institute of Technology in 1990, where he was a member of the Tau Beta Pi and Chi Epsilon honor societies, and received his master of science degree in civil engineering from MIT in 1991.
 He received his juris doctor degree from the University of Michigan Law School in 2000 (magna cum laude), where he was a member of the Order of the Coif, the recipient of the Saul L. Nadler Memorial Award, and a contributing editor to the University of Michigan Law Review.
 Chris served as a law clerk to the Honorable William C. Bryson of the U.S. Court of Appeals for the Federal Circuit from 2000-2001.
 Prior to joining Andrus, Chris was an intellectual property litigation partner at Kirkland & Ellis LLP in Chicago.